Functions for Working with Strings

 space(n)

-Alias: SPACE
+Alias: SPACE.

 Arguments

-— The number of times to repeat the space.
+n— The number of times to repeat the space.
 UInt* or Int*.

 Returned value

-<= 0, the function returns the empty string.
+The string containing string repeated n times.
+If n <= 0, the function returns the empty string.
 String.

 Example